topleft/google-places-basics/readme.md

 The Google Places API is used by all Google maps to get detailed information on millions of locations around the world.
 This info can be used to plan your next holiday, find all your favorite coffee shops or maybe research a new business plan.
 By the end of this tutorial you will be able to get a map into your HTML page and put a marker on the map with an info window via an auto-complete search field.

-This tutorial assumes a begginer ability in setting up web pages using JavaScript, jQuery, CSS and HTML.
+This tutorial assumes a beginner ability in setting up web pages using JavaScript, jQuery, CSS and HTML.

 ## Here we go...

 ### Part 1

 #### Create a basic front-end project structure
-Go [here](https://github.com/topleft/google-places-basics/tree/f87f0ae7f2ba34df9b72a6482835324a7390c7d1) for a copy of what I am using.
-You can clone it if you know how to use git, you can cut and paste the contents into your own project structure, or make your own files with this as a reference.
+Go [here](https://github.com/topleft/google-places-basics/tree/f87f0ae7f2ba34df9b72a6482835324a7390c7d1) for a copy of the structure I am using.
+You can clone it if you know how to use git, if not, you can cut and paste the contents into your own project structure, or make your own files with this as a reference.

 ##### Project Structure
 ```